 Although this has placed the reception system on a legislative footing for the first time, the practice which preceded the Regulations continues to govern the approach to reception for people seeking international protection.
 In July 2019, the Irish Refugee Council published a report analysing the transposition of the Directive one year later.
 Particular concerns were the absence of a vulnerability assessment and the rapid increase in the number of people dispersed to ad hoc emergency accommodation premises due to the lack of available bed spaces in Direct Provision accommodation.
+As of 2021, the extent to which the provisions of the Regulations have been implemented in practice continues to vary.

-As of 2020, the extent to which the provisions of the Regulations have been implemented in practice continues to vary.
 At the end of January 2021, a pilot programme for the conducting of vulnerability assessments was established at Balseskin reception centre in Dublin.
 Officials from the International Protection Accommodation Service (IPAS) are carrying out assessments with the assistance of a social worker from the IPO.
-In January 2021, the Minister for Children, Roderic O' Gorman indicated that four assessments had taken place.
+The pilot scheme initially assessed applicants seeking accommodation from the State, and was subsequently extended to all new applicants seeking international protection.225